otdoges/Code-assiant/README.md

-# Code Explorer - AI-Powered Coding Assistant for VS Code
+# FlowForge AI - AI Coding Assistant for VS Code

 A modern, feature-rich AI coding assistant for VS Code that helps you code more efficiently with intelligent suggestions, explanations, and real-time assistance.
 The extension features a sleek, user-friendly chat interface and powerful customization options.